Claudine Hermann

-Claudine Hermann (19 December 1945 – 17 July 2021) was a French physicist and Honorary Professor at École Polytechnique.
-She was the first woman to be appointed professor at École Polytechnique in 1992.
+Claudine Hermann (19 December 1945 – 17 July 2021) was a French physicist and Honorary Professor at École Polytechnique, the well-known grande école founded in 1794 and located in Palaiseau, France.
+In 1992 she became the first woman to be appointed Professor.
 She was also the Vice President of the European Platform of Women Scientists.

 Early life and education

 Hermann was the daughter of a pharmacist.
 She studied at the École normale supérieure de jeunes filles and graduated in 1965.
 She completed her doctoral studies at Paris Diderot University, with a thesis that considered gallium antimonide.
 She was appointed a lecturer at École Polytechnique in 1980.
 She taught classes in semiconductor physics.

 Research and career

 Hermann was the first woman to be appointed Professor at École Polytechnique in 1992.
 She worked on the optical properties of solids, in particular the photo-emission of polarised electrons.
 She developed techniques to optically measure the spin resonance in semiconductors.
 She spent a year as a visiting researcher at Nagoya University in 1998.
-She demonstrated the hole effective mass (0.051) of Indium gallium arsenide.
+She demonstrated the hole effective mass (0.051) of indium gallium arsenide.

-She obtained the value of the Landé g-factor g=-0.44 for electrons in Gallium Arsenide which is important for spin physics in the quantum Hall regime.
+She obtained the value of the Landé g-factor g=-0.44 for electrons in gallium arsenide which is important for spin physics in the quantum Hall regime.